Senderhauf/landwatch/readme.md

 ## Run

-This project uses [Docker](https://docs.docker.com/ "Docker Documentation") and[Docker Compose](https://github.com/docker/compose "Docker Compose Repository").
+This project uses [Docker](https://docs.docker.com/ "Docker Documentation") and [Docker Compose](https://github.com/docker/compose "Docker Compose Repository").
 Please install and configure these as you see fit.

 In the top level directory, run the following command to start: